• Skip to primary navigation

 The Millis Regional Health Education Center specializes in teaching kids all aspects of health in a fun, hands-on, interactive manner.
 Programs include dental health, nutrition and exercise, general human body systems, and many more.
 The Centers target audience is preschool through 5th grade.
 A visit would include an approximately 45 minute program and 45 minutes of exploring in wellness discover place, a hands on interactive play room.
 Cost is $5 per student.
 Groups of 10 or more are welcome.

-This resource is a Victorian-era historic house museum dating to 1880.
-Originally designed as a catalog home for artist and designer Jule Korner, the resource offers both self-guided and guided tours for small groups.
-Scavenger hunts are available digitally or in hard copies, and can be paired with downloadable activities for field trip extension.
+Körner's Folly is a Victorian-era historic house museum dating to 1880.
+Originally designed as a catalog home for artist and designer Jule Körner, the house offers both self-guided and guided tours for small groups.
+Scavenger hunts are available digitally or in hard copies and can be paired with downloadable activities for field trip extension.

 CSS Neuse MuseumKinston

 The CSS Neuse Museum, located in downtown Kinston, houses the remains of the CSS Neuse, an ironclad gunboat from the Civil War, and exhibits that tell the story of life in Kinston and eastern North Carolina during the war.
-Children of all ages are welcome to the Museum, and we have a children's center as well as a cognitive corner with books and activities.
+Children of all ages are welcome to the Museum, which has a children's center and a cognitive corner with books and activities.
 September through April, homeschool field trips are offered on the second Thursday of the month for $1.00 per person.
 All programs have a STEM component.
 The Museum is Certified Sensory Inclusive through KultureCity.

 Fort Fisher State Recreation AreaKure Beach